fybrik/fybrik/site/docs/tasks/control-plane-security.md

 The manager/connectors certificates are kept in Kubernetes secret of type tls which are mounted to the manager/connectors pods in fybrik deployment.

 For each component copy its certificate into a file named tls.crt.
-Copy the certificate key into a file named tls.key.
+Copy the certificate key into a file named tls.key. (the files names used in this example can be changed)

 Use kubectl with the tls secret type to create the secrets.